Scale in .NET MAUI Linear Gauge (SfLinearGauge)

 You can see that the scale values are displayed from 100 to 0 as the scale track is inversed.

-Inverse linear gauge for axis
+Inverse .NET MAUI Linear Gauge for axis

 Change scale track visibility